crowdymous/crowdymous.github.io/_posts/2020-11-04-meta-data-secure.md

 decipher was obviously meant for them, that's how messages "find their way" to the recipient.

-Although there are a lot of technical challenges to overcome to make this happen in a technically feasible and scalable way, this strategy does not leak *any* meta-data at all.
-It doesn't go through the internet, nothing has to be "promised", the meta-data is just not present at all.
+Although there are a lot of technical challenges to make this happen in a technically feasible and scalable way, this strategy does not leak *any* meta-data at all.
+There is simply no meta-data available, so nothing has to be "promised", quickly deleted or physically protected.

 Also, all the postcards are the same size, and everybody posts postcards at regular intervals, even if they